Tariff conditions DR-WALTER come-in

 a) accidents;

-b) the spouse or the civil partner in accordance with section 1 of the Law on Civil Partnership (LPartG) of a person who has been insured for at least three months, provided that a similar insurance policy is applied for within two months of the marriage or registration of the civil partnership.
+b) the spouse or civil partner (the term „civil partner“ refers to „life partners“ pursuant to Section 1 of the German Civil Partnership Act in the version valid until 22 December 2018) of a person who has been insured for at least three months, provided that a similar insurance policy is applied for within two months of the marriage or registration of the civil partnership.

 (3) The special waiting periods are eight months for childbirth, psychotherapy, dental treatment, dentures and orthodontics.